Performance of prototype GE1/1 chambers for the CMS muon spectrometer upgrade: Gain Measurements

+The detector under test is powered using a programmable high voltage (HV) power supply (CAEN N1470) that allows a controllable current limit ($I_{set}$), voltage ramping up and down in steps, maximum voltage, and trip time (the maximum time the current can remain over the controllable limit).
+The power supply delivers a current up to 1 mA with a monitoring resolution of about 50 nA, which allows identification of unusual current fluctuations.
+The voltages on the foils are provided through a resistive divider network described in~\cite{GEMlayout}.
+Measurements are performed by irradiating the detector using a mini AMPTEK X-ray Silver (Ag) target source.
+The detector is irradiated within a closed copper chamber, the design of which is shown in Figure~\ref{fig:X_Ray_Station}, which prevents radiation exposure to human beings.

+The chamber is flushed with a given gas mixture at a flow rate of 5 liters per hour, for at least 5 hours before taking a measurement.
+Two test gas mixtures, Ar$\slash$CO$_{2}$~\cite{GEMOprinciples} and Ar$\slash$CO$_{2} \slash$CF$_{4}$.

-One such measurement of rate and gain for the sixth generation GE1$\slash$1-VI detector is shown in Figure~\ref{fig:Gain_Rate} for the gas mixture of Ar$\slash$CO$_{2} \slash$CF$_{4}$.
-It is observed that the gain for GE1$\slash$1-IV is higher in Ar$\slash$CO$_{2}$ compared to Ar$\slash$CO$_{2} \slash$CF$_{4}$.
-The results are compared and are presented in Figure \ref{fig:Gain_IV}.
-The results show that the gain is higher for sixth generation GE1$\slash$1-VI compared to the fourth generation GE1$\slash$1-IV and is attributed to GEM foil orientation.
-Since GE1$\slash$1 detector uses single-mask GEM foils, which are asymmetrically bi-conical in shape compared to symmetrically biconical holes in double-mask foils.
-The holes with the narrow opening facing the incident radiation (source), which is also now CMS preferred orientation, show higher gain compared to the case when a wider opening of the holes face the incident radiation~\cite{SingleMask_01, SingleMask_02}.
+Another example result is shown for a (fourth generation) GE1$\slash$1-IV detector, presented in Figure~\ref{fig:Gain_IV}, for the gas mixtures Ar$\slash$CO$_{2}$ and Ar$\slash$CO$_{2} \slash$CF$_{4}$.
+Mixtures with carbon tetra-fluoride (CF$_{4}$) increase the electron drift velocity, improving the detector time resolution, but require higher operating voltages because CF$_{4}$ is an electron quencher and its addition to Ar$\slash$CO$_{2}$ reduces the number of electrons participating in the signal formation.
+Consequently, at comparable voltages, the gain with Ar$\slash$CO$_{2}$ mixture is higher than that for Ar$\slash$CO$_{2} \slash$CF$_{4}$ are compared in Figure \ref{fig:Gain_IV}.
+The gain is seen to be higher for GE1$\slash$1-VI than for GE1$\slash$1-IV; the difference is due to the orientation of the GEM foils.
+Both GE1/1-VI and GE1/1-IV have single-mask GEM foils with holes that are asymmetrically bi-conical in shape.
+The holes with the narrow opening facing the incident radiation (chosen for CMS production) show higher gain than when the wider opening of the holes face the incident radiation~\cite{SingleMask01, SingleMask02}.

+Gain uniformity over the active surface of the GE1/1 detectors is one of the crucial parameters for optimal performance.
+Non-uniformity can result from factors such as variations in hole diameter or variations in gas gap width due to improper stretching; the latter is more important for GE1/1 chambers.
+Therefore, response uniformity across the surface of all the GE1/1 chambers built in 2017 has been measured by recording the pulse height of every readout strip and is observed to be within 15\%~\cite{responseUniformity}.
+This response uniformity results in efficiency and time resolution that meet operational requirements.